Creating a custom view

 Create a custom view

-To create a custom view, open the relevant dataset and click the ‘Derive a custom view’ button.
+To create a custom view, open the relevant dataset and click the ‘Create a view’ button in the data table menu.

 This opens a new panel with the following parameter selection for creating a custom view: